guardian/gateway/docs/setup.md

 ### S3 Config

 You can get a preset `.env` file from the S3 private config.
 Be sure to have the `identity` Janus credentials.
+IDAPI will be pointed to `CODE`.

 Without nginx (localhost:8861):